 PRESCHOOL IMMUNIZATIONS REQUIRED FOR SCHOOL ATTENDANCE

-- 4 doses of DTaP (diptheria, tetanus & acellular pertussis)
+- 4 doses of DTaP (diphtheria, tetanus & acellular pertussis)

 - 3 doses of Polio vaccine

-- 1 dose HIB vaccine given on or after the first birthday
+- 1 dose of HIB vaccine given on or after the 1st birthday

-- 1 dose Pneumococcal given on or after the first birthday
+- 1 dose of Pneumococcal given on or after the 1st birthday

-- 1 MMR (measles/mumps/rubella) given on or after the first birthday
+- 1 dose of MMR (measles/mumps/rubella) given on or after the 1st birthday

-- 1 Varicella (chickenpox vaccine) given on or after the first birthday
+- 1 dose of Varicella (chickenpox vaccine) given on or after the 1st birthday

 - 1 dose of Influenza vaccine yearly by December 31st for children up to 59 months of age

 KINDERGARTEN IMMUNIZATIONS REQUIRED FOR SCHOOL ATTENDANCE

-- 2 doses of MMR with one dose given on or after the first birthday
+- 2 doses of MMR with one dose given on or after the 1st birthday

-- 1 dose of Varicella given on or after the first birthday
+- 1 dose of Varicella given on or after the 1st birthday

 - 3 doses of Hepatitis B vaccine (appropriately spaced at a 0, 1, & 6 month schedule)

 FIFTH GRADE PARENTS

 ALL INCOMING SIXTH GRADE STUDENTS ARE REQUIRED TO HAVE THE FOLLOWING NJ STATE MANDATED IMMUNIZATIONS:

 - One dose of Meningococcal-containing vaccine given on or after the 11th birthday

 A Message from the School Nurse

 In order to provide the best possible care for your child, it is important that I know when/if there has been a change in your child's medical condition.
 This may include an ear infection, strep throat, a new allergy, scheduled surgery, or new medication.
 It is also helpful to let me know if there are any social/emotional changes within your family.
 Factors at home that often impact children's coping abilities may include a new baby, a sick grandparent, death, divorce, or other stressors.
 Please feel free to reach out at any time.